tinkerbell/tinkerbell-docs/docs/index.md

 ​
 ## What is Tinkerbell?

-Tinkerbell is an open-source, bare metal provisioning engine, built and maintained by the team at Equinix Metal.
+Tinkerbell is an open-source, bare metal provisioning engine, built by the team at Equinix Metal.

 Interested in contributing?
 Check out our [Contributors' Page](https://tinkerbell.org/community/contributors/).